edenian-prince/phylo-kernel-public/remaster/README.md

 We provide a detailed description of how to use this function in the script `scripts/generate_synthetic_data.R`.
 From this XML, we can simulate an outbreak, generate the associated sequence alignment (with metadata) and compute the RR of identical sequences falling in two groups (full description in `scripts/generate_synthetic_data.R`).

+The results of the remaster simulations we use in the manuscript are stored in the `results_remaster` folder.
+The corresponding ReMASTER XML files are stored in the `xmls_remaster` folder.

 ## Preparing the simulated data for BEAST

 Simulated data for the preprint can be found in `data/preprint_data/input_for_dta_new_beta/`